mugetekin/rna-seq-pipeline/README.md

 org.Mm.eg.db / GO.db — Bioconductor annotation packages for Mus musculus and Gene Ontology.

 If you analyze the published LPS pituitary dataset, also cite the corresponding data source and paper, and include the Dryad/SRA accession as appropriate.

-### License

-If not specified otherwise, this code is provided “as is” for academic use.
-Add a license file if you require a specific license.

-### Contact

-For issues or enhancement requests, please open a GitHub issue on your fork of the repository.